Military aid to Ukraine during the Russo-Ukrainian war

 The Russian government threatened retaliation against countries supplying military aid to Ukraine, and said it meant NATO was waging a "proxy war" against Russia.
 However, Russia's government has not followed through on its threats, despite most of its "red lines" being crossed.
 Russia's president Vladimir Putin said that if military aid stopped, Ukraine would not survive for long.
 In December 2023, the Center for Strategic and International Studies wrote that if the United States stopped sending military aid, European countries would be unable to provide enough to prevent Ukraine's frontline from collapsing.
+According to the Ukraine Support Tracker, Europe surpassed the United States in total military aid to Ukraine by April 2025, allocating €72 billion in military assistance compared with €65 billion from the United States.